Radiotherapy and Oncology - BSc (Hons)

 Year: 1

-Through the integration of the service-user voice, students will gain a unique insight and understanding of the full psychosocial experience of a person who has been through cancer.
+Through the integration of the service-user voice, students will gain a unique insight and understanding of the full psychosocial experience of a cancer survivor.

 Year: 1